HTC pros and cons

 Which HTC is this HTC?

 Perhaps you’re familiar with another company called HTC—the electronics manufacturer based in Taiwan.
-It makes the 5G Hub, the Facebook-oriented HTC First smartphone, and the Android-based HTC Sense software suite.
+It makes 5G devices, phones, and other tech products.

 Just keep in mind that that’s a different company, with a different claim to fame.
 The HTC we’re highlighting on this page is the Horry Telephone Cooperative, a business that’s been going strong in South Carolina’s Horry County since 1952.